Hanz-Tech/midi-adapter-software/README.md

   There are two modes of operation, mode one is for controller with more than 16 pads/keys and mode 2 for controller with 16 pads/keys +  at least 3 knob.
 The modes can be switched by `PO_CC_CONTROL`.

   1. When `PO_CC_CONTROL` is 0, the adapter is in mode 1, this means all 23 buttons on the PO are assigned to sperate midi notes.
-See     below for more specification on midi assignemnt
+See     below for more specification on midi assignemnt. **This is probably the mode you want to use and it is the mode used in the video**
   2. In Mode 2 (`PO_CC_CONTROL` is 1), there is MIDI_KNOB_1_CC which can switch the behavior of the midi keys/pads.

     1. MIDI_KNOB_1_CC is 0  -> The midi pads/keys are assigned to the 1-16 buttons on the PO